6 clever ways to reuse silica gel packets

-[Related: Which expiration dates actually matter.]
+[Related: Which expiration dates actually matter?]

 Despite their ominous, all-caps warnings about consumption, silica gel packets are generally considered non-toxic.
 The real concern is the size of the beads—it’s pretty easy for a child to choke on the packet or the beads within it, although some beads are large enough for adults to choke on, too.
 Swallowing silica gel can also lead to dehydration, which could irritate your throat and nose, and cause stomach pains, vomiting, constipation, or nausea.

-Still, spending a lot of time up close with silica can lead to health problems.
+Even so, spending a lot of time up close with silica can lead to health problems.
 According to Goodin, industrial workers exposed to silica dust may develop respiratory illnesses if inhaled.

-And Britta Baechler, senior manager of ocean plastics research at Ocean Conservancy, notes that some silica gel packets with color-changing moisture indication—which aren’t supposed to be used near food—contain a compound known as cobalt chloride, which several chemical manufacturers list as an irritant and a carcinogen.
+And Britta Baechler, senior manager of ocean plastics research at Ocean Conservancy, notes that some silica gel packets feature a color-changing moisture indication.
+These aren’t supposed to be used near food and contain a compound known as cobalt chloride, which several chemical manufacturers list as an irritant and a carcinogen.

 Keep meaningful papery goods safe